A Practical Look at React 19 Form State

 Noor-ul-Hassan

-// The old way - so much boilerplate!
+// The old "Boilerplate" way

 const [loading, setLoading] = useState(false);